158 Laurel Avenue

 631-262-6622

-Understanding the New IEP Form: Information for Families
+Understanding the IEP Form: Information for Families

 The updated New York State Individualized Education Program (IEP) form plays a critical role in ensuring that every student with a disability gets the specific supports and services he or she needs to learn and achieve.
 Scroll down for answers to common questions.